vtigranv/Front-end-Guidelines/README.md

 }
 ```

+## Remove .col-md-X and .col-lg-X if .col-sm-X has same value for X

-#### Don’t write .col-md-X and .col-lg-X if .col-sm-X has same value for X. For example, there is no need to write .col-lg-10 because when we write .col-md-10, we automatically include .col-lg-10 in it
+Don’t write .col-md-X and .col-lg-X if .col-sm-X has same value for X. For example, there is no need to write .col-lg-10 because when we write .col-md-10, we automatically include .col-lg-10 in it

 ###### Bad Code